ntentan/utils/README.md

 Filesystem::directory("/path/to/some/dir")->create(true);
 ````

-In the same vein, deleting directories can be done by ...
+Similarly, deleting directories can be done by ...
 ````php
 use ntentan\utils\Filesystem;
 Filesystem::directory("/path/to/some/dir")->delete();